Skip to main content

 Once EVs become more common, parts are more easily accessible, and they gain a more extensive claim history, their insurance rates may drop because they have lower claim frequencies than ICE vehicles of the same make and model.
 In December 2020, the Highway Loss Data Institute (HLDI) published an article that found the average payments for total losses for EVs are higher than conventional vehicles, but the difference has diminished over time.
 As of 2019, the difference is $1,810 compared to nearly $14,000 in 2013.
 As more people purchase and drive EVs, there might be lower claim frequencies, and the difference between average payments for total losses for EVs (while higher than those of conventional vehicles) has diminished over time.
 However, due to the price tag attached to EVs, public interest/intent to buy has slowed in recent years.

-Status: The NAIC's Property and Casualty Insurance (C) Committee is charged with monitoring and responding to issues associated with the property/casualty (P/C) and auto insurance markets in the U.S. The Transparency and Readability of Consumer Information (C) Working Group is charged with updating and developing a web page and mobile content for A Shopping Tool for Automobile Insurance
+Status: The Property and Casualty Insurance (C) Committee is charged with monitoring and responding to issues associated with the property/casualty (P/C) and auto insurance markets in the U.S. The Transparency and Readability of Consumer Information (C) Working Group is charged with updating and developing a web page and mobile content for A Shopping Tool for Automobile Insurance